 What are the information needs of your audience?

 What information does your audience already have?
 What information do they want?
-How does your audience prefer to get information from you (for example, online, in hard copy format, or via oral presentations)?
+How does your audience prefer to get information from you (online, in hard copy, or by oral presentations)?

-One of the best ways to find out about your audience’s information needs is to ask them.
-Several organizations that used the Communication Materials conducted brief surveys or talked with their employees and members to find out what information people wanted to know and how they wanted to receive it.
-Many of the organizations that thought they knew their audience well were surprised by what they learned.
+One of the best ways to learn your audience’s information needs is to ask them.
+Several organizations that used the Communication Materials conducted brief surveys or talked with their employees and members to find out what people wanted to know and how they wanted to receive it.
+Many organizations that thought they knew their audiences well were surprised by what they learned.

 What you need to know to develop your goals

 What are your organization’s goals for a communication campaign built around the Communication Toolkit?
-What specific actions do you want your audience to take?
-What changes would you like to see in their behavior?
+What specific actions do you want your audience to take, or what behavioral changes would you like to see?
 What do they need to do to make these changes?

-To move you towards these “big picture” goals, start by answering the following questions.
+To move towards these big-picture goals, start by answering the following questions.

 How do the Communication Materials fit with your other communications and benefits strategies?

-One major purchaser of health benefits regarded the Communication Materials as a way to reinforce existing communications and messages about the importance of being an engaged health care consumer in a branded action plan called “Be Well and Well Informed.”
-To learn more about how the Communication Materials have been adapted, go to Profiles of Toolkit Users.
+Consider how the Communication Materials relate to and can build on current or planned health care messaging with employees.
+For example, one major purchaser of health benefits regarded the Communication Materials as a way to reinforce existing communications about the importance of being an engaged health care consumer in a branded action plan called “Be Well and Well Informed.”
+To learn more about how the Communication Materials have been adapted, go to Users’ Stories.

-What do you eventually want your audience to know about their health and health care?
+What do you want your audience to know about their health and health care?